Article I. Name

-A. New members must pay via credit card or Pay Pal the once-in-a-lifetime, tax deductible, national membership fee of $50 by the deadline, preceding the induction ceremony, determined by the chapter.
+B. New members must pay to the treasurer the once-in-a-lifetime, tax deductible, national membership fee of $50 by the deadline, preceding the induction ceremony, determined by the chapter.

-B. Each inductee shall receive a membership certificate, Psi Beta lapel pin, and a welcome letter from the national office.
+Inductees shall receive a membership certificate and card, plus a gold-plated Psi Beta pin, from the national office.

 Article VIII.
 Parliamentary Authority